-Mental health and substance use disorder treatment, collectively behavioral health services, includes identification, engagement, and treatment of those with mental health conditions and substance use disorders.
-Additionally, consistent with evidence and best practice, the Contractor should ensure Enrollees receive timely and effective behavioral health care that is integrated with primary care.
+Mental health and substance use disorder treatment, collectively behavioral health services, includes activities to identificationy, engagemente, and provide treatment ofto those with mental health conditions and substance use disorders. -Additionally, consistent with evidence and best practice, the Contractor should, and ensure they are provided withEnrollees receive timely and effective behavioral health care that is integrated with primary care.
 Covered California and the Contractor recognize the critical importance of behavioral health services, as part of the broader set of medical services provided to Enrollees, in improving health outcomes and reducing costs.